NiiightmareXD/simple_crypt/README.md

 # simple-crypt

-A simple and high level library to encrypt and decrypt text, files and any data with it
+A simple and high level rust library to encrypt and decrypt text, files and any data with it

 ## Usage